How Long Does It Take You to Fall Asleep?

 Our sleep is divided into specific stages: There’s REM sleep, where our dreaming occurs, and non-REM sleep, which takes us through three stages into our deepest sleep.
 Our level of sleep latency has a big influence over whether we’re able to stay asleep and move through all four stages of good sleep in a healthy sleep cycle throughout the night.

-Generally it takes anywhere from 5 minutes to 45 minutes for people to fall asleep.
+Generally, it takes anywhere from 5 minutes to 45 minutes for people to fall asleep.
 We will go into more detail for each time and what it may mean.

 Less Than 5 Minutes

 While it might seem ideal to go straight to sleep as soon as the lights are off, falling asleep in less than five minutes could actually mean that you’re in a sleep deficit.
-In sleep latency studies, this kind of sleep latency is coded as representing severe sleepiness, or sleep debt.
+In sleep latency studies, this kind of sleep latency is coded as representing severe sleepiness or sleep debt.
 People who are in a state of sleep deprivation can experience both physical and mental fatigue and often fall asleep very quickly.
 In fact, they fall asleep much more quickly than those who aren’t experiencing a sleep deficit.
 Of all the factors that influence sleep latency, sleep debt may have the largest impact.

-If you find yourself falling asleep in less than five minutes, that’s may be a sign that you are sleep deficient and should try to get a little more sleep each night.
+If you find yourself falling asleep in less than five minutes, that may be a sign that you are sleep deficient and should try to get a little more sleep each night.
 How much sleep do you need?
 That varies from person to person.
 Try backing up your bedtime by 15 minutes a week until you’re at a point where you wake up more refreshed and better rested after consistently getting a good night’s sleep.
 That’s a great way to determine how many hours of sleep you need to feel your best.

 Sleep studies tend to code this level of sleep latency as normal sleepiness, so it indicates that you’re in a healthy range of sleep effectiveness and not in sleep debt.
 This is the sweet spot: It means falling asleep fairly quickly, so there’s no counting the minutes as you lie there awake, but you’re also not dropping off so immediately that it’s a sign from your body and brain that you’re exhausted.
 According to many sleep scientists, in fact, the ideal sleep latency time is between 15 and 20 minutes.

 This would be considered a moderate sleepiness level of sleep latency.
 While it’s not exactly in the ideal range for sleep latency, it doesn’t necessarily indicate a major sleep disorder, either.
 The important thing with this category is to be aware of it and when it shifts in either direction.
-A shorter or longer sleep latency may indicate issues with sleep debt or impending sleep deprivation.
+Shorter or longer sleep latency may indicate issues with sleep debt or impending sleep deprivation.

 Over 45 Minutes

-If you’ve been in bed more than 20 to 30 minutes without feeling sleepy, get up and do something else rather than lying there letting your brain churn.
+If you’ve been in bed for more than 20 to 30 minutes without feeling sleepy, get up and do something else rather than lying there letting your brain churn.
 Do something quiet to lower your heart rate and blood pressure, such as listening to music, meditating, or reading a book.
 When you feel yourself getting sleepy, then go back to bed and try again to fall asleep.

 If you’re experiencing this category of sleep latency it may mean that you’re already sleeping too much and your body and brain simply aren’t ready to rest.
 It could also be a sign that you’re grappling with either transient or chronic insomnia.